 Is an entity that previously received an NMTC Allocation, a CDFI Program award or a BEA Program award (or an Affiliate of such an awardee) eligible to apply for NMTC Allocations?

 Prior awardees of any component of the CDFI Fund’s CDFI Program, Bank Enterprise Award (BEA) Program, Capital Magnet Fund (CMF), CDFI Bond Guarantee Program, or any other CDFI Fund program, and prior Allocatees under the NMTC Program, are generally eligible to apply for an NMTC Allocation under the Allocation round.
-However, if certain circumstances exist with respect to prior awards made to the Applicant or its Affiliates (e.g., previous incidents of default; failure to meet reporting requirements), the Application may be deemed ineligible.
-Please refer to Section III of the NOAA for a complete description of this eligibility criterion.
+However, if certain circumstances exist with respect to prior awards or allocations made to the Applicant or its Affiliates (e.g., previous incidents of noncompliance or default; failure to meet reporting requirements), the Allocation Application may be deemed ineligible.
+Please refer to Section III of the NOAA for a complete description of this eligibility criteria.

 The CDFI Fund will also consider the extent to which the Applicant (and Affiliates, as determined by the CDFI Fund) has complied with the terms and conditions and other

-requirements of any previous or existing assistance, Allocation or award Agreements with the CDFI Fund.
+requirements of any previous or existing assistance, award or Allocation Agreements with the CDFI Fund.

-Accordingly, Applicants that are prior awardees or Allocatees under any other CDFI Fund program are advised to:
+Accordingly, Applicants that are prior award recipients or Allocatees under any other CDFI Fund program are advised to:

-Submit all required reports by the deadlines specified in the assistance, Allocation or award Agreements governing said prior awards or Allocations and to comply with all requirements found therein;
+Submit all required reports by the deadlines specified in the assistance, award or Allocation Agreements governing said prior awards or Allocations and to comply with all requirements found therein; and

 Confirm that any Affiliate that is a prior CDFI Fund awardee or Allocatee, has submitted all required reports to the CDFI Fund and is taking all necessary actions for the disbursement of any outstanding balances of any prior awards and/or the issuance of any QEIs.

-Are CDEs with prior allocation awards required to issue a minimum amount of QEIs in order to be eligible for a subsequent award?
+Are CDEs with prior allocation awards required to issue a minimum amount of QEIs and close a minimum amount of QLICIs in order to be eligible for a subsequent award?

-No. Unlike previous NMTC Allocation Rounds, Applicants that have previously received an NMTC Allocation (or whose Affiliates have previously received an NMTC Allocation) are NOT required to demonstrate that they have issued a minimum amount of QEIs from their prior allocation(s) in order to be eligible.
-However, for the Applicants that reach Phase 2 of the evaluation process, the CDFI Fund will take into consideration prior Round Allocatees’ QEI issuance as recorded in the CDFI Fund’s online systems.
-Furthermore, as stated in the NOAA, the CDFI Fund reserves the right to reject an application and/or adjust award amounts as appropriate based on information obtained during the review process – including, but not limited to, an Applicant’s track record of raising QEIs and/or deploying its QLICIs.
-Please refer to Section III of the NOAA for a complete description of all eligibility requirements for 2018 Round Applicants.
+The CDFI Fund will only consider as “issued” those QEIs that have been recorded and finalized (as opposed to listed as “pending”) in the CDFI Fund’s Award Management Information System (AMIS).
+Allocatees and their Subsidiary Allocatees, if any, are required to access AMIS to record and finalize each QEI that they issue to an investor in exchange for cash.
+Allocatees that require action by the CDFI Fund in order to meet their QEI issuance requirements should be sure to submit a request by the applicable deadline (see FAQ #1) to guarantee that the CDFI Fund completes all necessary approvals prior to the QEI issuance deadline for eligibility.

+The CDFI Fund will only consider as “closed” those QLICIs where the Allocatee has made an initial disbursement and the borrower has signed a loan agreement.
+If the Allocatee provides a QLICI in the form of an equity investment, a QLICI will be considered “closed” if the Allocatee has made an initial disbursement and:

+the investee has issued an amended and restated operating agreement showing the Allocatee (or Subsidiary Allocatee) as a new member, if the investee is a Limited Liability Company (LLC); or

+the investee has issued equity shares to the Allocatee (or Subsidiary Allocatee), if the investee is a C Corporation.

+Additionally, the CDFI Fund will contact Applicants as needed in January 2020 requesting information on QLICIs that are not yet reported in AMIS or to request information from Applicants for the sole purpose of obtaining clarifying application information or omitted application information.

+Applicants should be aware that the QEI and QLICI requirements are used in part to determine an Applicant’s eligibility for an NMTC Allocation award.
+Meeting such requirements, however, does not guarantee an NMTC Allocation award.